ethanharstad/BooneCoSAR/content/_index.md

 title: Boone County Search & Rescue
 ---

-Welcome to the homepage of Boone County Search and Rescue.
+Boone County Search & Rescue is a volunteer search and rescue organization serving Boone County and other central Iowa counties.
+We have expertise and equipment across multiple domains of search and technical rescue.